 Captured assessed value definition

-Captured assessed value means the amount in any 1 year by which the current assessed value of the development area, including the assessed value of property for which specific local taxes are paid in lieu of property taxes as determined in subdivision (w), exceeds the initial assessed value.
+Captured assessed value means the amount in any 1 year by which the current assessed value of a zone, including the assessed value of property for which specific local taxes are paid in lieu of property taxes, exceeds the initial assessed value.
 The state tax commission shall prescribe the method for calculating captured assessed value.

 Captured assessed value means the amount in any 1 year by which the current assessed value of the eligible property identified in the tax increment financing plan or, for a certified technology park, a certified alternative energy park, or a Next Michigan development area, the real and personal property included in the tax increment financing plan, including the current assessed value of property for which specific local taxes are paid in lieu of property taxes as determined pursuant to subdivision (hh), exceeds the initial assessed value.
 The state tax commission shall prescribe the method for calculating captured assessed value.
 Except as otherwise provided in this part, tax abated property in a renaissance zone as defined under section 3 of the Michigan renaissance zone act, 1996 PA 376, MCL 125.2683, shall be excluded from the calculation of captured assessed value to the extent that the property is exempt from ad valorem property taxes or specific local taxes.